Cloufield/gwaslab/docs/SumstatsObject.md

-# Sumstats Object in gwaslab
+# Sumstats Object in GWASLab

 In GWASLab, sumstats were stored in a `Sumstats Object`，which is built on `pandas Dataframe`.
 All other function are designed as methods of this Sumstats Object.